UniversalDependencies/docs/_pal/index.md

 - The [u-dep/Poss]() feature appears with personal pronouns as [u-dep/DET](), e.g. _<b>man</b> pid_ 'my father', and reflexive pronouns, e.g. _<b>xwēš</b> pid_ '(someone's) own father' interpreted as 'her father' if the subject is 3SG.FEM.

 ### Verbal Features
-- Diathesis is not morphologically annotated except for the present participle ([u-dep/Act]()), see syntax for analytic expressions of the passive diathesis.
+- Diathesis is not morphologically annotated except for the present participle ([u-dep/Act]()), see syntax below for analytic expressions of the passive diathesis.
 - Verb stems in Middle Persian were originally marked for aspect (perfective vs. imperfective) but changed their semantics during the Middle Persian period.
 Tradition considers them marked for tense (present and past), which we follow purely for practical reasons.

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

 ---